HardikDDeore12/Linkify-Chat-App/README.md

-# ✨ Full Stack Realtime Chat App ✨
+# ✨Linkify - Full Stack Realtime Chat App ✨

 A modern and responsive real-time chat application built with the MERN stack, Socket.io, and TailwindCSS.
 This app features real-time messaging, JWT-based authentication, online status indicators, and a clean UI powered by DaisyUI.